- Virtual tours are available on Mondays between 9:30 a.m. – 2 p.m.

 - Reservations must be made at least two weeks in advance.

-- Fee: $100, or free for Title I schools.
+- The fee is $100, or free for Title I schools.
 Payment must be received two weeks prior to the program for non-Title I schools.

-- Length: 30 minutes, including time for questions
+- Virtual tours are 30 minutes, including time for questions

-- Program Delivery Mode: virtual conferencing platform co-hosted by teacher, Zoom preferred
+- Virtual tours are delivered via virtual conferencing platform co-hosted by teacher, Zoom preferred

 - Please no recording of tours

 - Teachers must be in attendance throughout the virtual tour whether they are in person with their students or if their class is remote and connected through virtual learning.